receptron/graphai/packages/graphai/README.template.md

       text: :database.query.$last.content
 ```

-The databaseQuery node (which is associated "nestedAgent") takes the data from "question" node abd "projectId" node, and make them available to inner nodes (nodes of the child graph) via phantom node, "$0" and "$1".
+The databaseQuery node (which is associated "nestedAgent") takes the data from "question" node and "projectId" node, and make them available to inner nodes (nodes of the child graph) via phantom node, ":question" and ":projectId".
 After the completion of the child graph, the data from "query" node (which has "isResult" property) becomes available as a property of the output of "database" node.

 Here is the diagram of the parent graph.